Leaders Logo

 Introduction to Lazy Loading

-Lazy Loading is a performance optimization technique that loads data only when needed, instead of loading everything at once.
-This approach is especially useful in .NET applications that deal with large volumes of data or that require a more responsive user experience.
-Proper implementation of Lazy Loading can lead to significant improvements in response time and resource utilization.
+Lazy Loading is a performance optimization technique that loads data only when necessary, rather than loading everything at once.
+This approach is especially useful in .NET applications that deal with large volumes of data or require a more responsive user experience.
+Proper implementation of Lazy Loading can result in significant improvements in response time and resource utilization.

 In environments where efficiency is crucial, Lazy Loading can help minimize memory usage and reduce initial loading time, providing a smoother experience for the user.
 Additionally, this technique allows developers to focus on business logic without worrying about loading all unnecessary data.